WordPress Guides

 It's crucial to ensure your password is stored securely.
 Instead of saving it in plain text, you need to encrypt it using the MD5 or SHA encryption algorithm.
 This step ensures that even if someone gains unauthorized access to your database, they won't be able to decipher your password.

-How To Change WordPress Password In Phpmyadmin Example:
+How To Change Wordpress Password In Phpmyadmin Example:

 Let's consider a scenario where Sarah, a small business owner, wants to change her WordPress password using phpMyAdmin.
 By following the steps outlined above, she successfully generates a new password hash and updates it in the wp_users table.
 Sarah can now log in to her WordPress dashboard with enhanced security, protecting her website and sensitive data.